-Note that Modern French lacks clitic climbing of full accusative/dative clitics with restructuring verbs.
-However, as Cinque (2002) shows, French nonetheless retains clitic climbing of locative and partitive clitics in restructuring contexts.
-In this context too French displays restructuring for transitivity-sensitive datuve case.
-Where faire selects a restructuring verb, then, transitivity is potentially still determined by the presence of a second DP in a local domain in French, assuming that restructuring involves the lack of a phasal boundary between the causee and the most embedded object (but see Pineda & Sheehan 2020 for complications in Catalan because clitic climbing is optional but dative is not).
+Note that Modern French lacks clitic climbing of accusative/dative clitics with restructuring verbs.
+However, as Cinque (2002) shows, French nonetheless retains clitic climbing of locative and partitive clitics in restructuring contexts, as well as other restructuring diagnostics.
+In this context too, then, some French speakers allow restructuring for transitivity-sensitive dative case.
+Where faire selects a restructuring verb, then, transitivity is potentially still determined by the presence of a second DP in a local domain in French, assuming that restructuring involves the lack of a phasal boundary between the causee and the most embedded object (but see Pineda & Sheehan forthcoming for complications for this view in Catalan).
 In (6)-(7), however, what appear to be CP complements seem to function as case competitors, triggering dative on a full DP or pronominal causee.
 This is unexpected from the perspective of dependent case theory.

-One possible analysis of this pattern is that CPs in French are nominal in some way so that they count asd DPs for case purposes.
+One possible analysis of this pattern is that CPs in French are nominal in some way so that they count as DPs for case purposes.
 There is reason to reject the idea that these bare French CPs are nominalised, however.
 The distribution of (finite) CPs and DPs is well known to be different in French.
 Consider, for example, the cases discussed by Zaring (1992).
-Where a reflexive verb surfaces with a DP complement, the latter must be introduced by a preposition a/de, whereas CP complements cannot be unless they are explicitly nominalised through the presence of ce 'that':
+Where a reflexive verb surfaces with a DP complement, the latter must be introduced by a preposition \dot{a}/de , whereas CP complements cannot be unless they are explicitly nominalised through the presence of ce 'that':